 You'll want to clean your motorcycle of road grit, grime, and bugs because they'll eat away at any clear coat, anodized aluminum, polished metal finish, and stainless steel.

-If you live in an area with salt or brine on the roads, you'll want to clean your bike as well since that'll do a number on metal and rubber parts.
+If you live in an area with salt or brine on the roads, you'll also want to clean your bike since that'll do a number on metal and rubber parts.

-A final wash and wax before putting your bike away for the winter is a good idea.
+Before putting your bike away for winter, a final wash and wax is a good idea.

-You're going to want proper protection for your bike - especially if not stored in an enclosed storage unit.
-A cover that is poorly made may trap water, slip off, or chafe against the paint.
+You will want proper protection for your bike - especially if not stored in an enclosed storage unit.
+A poorly made cover may trap water, slip off, or chafe against the paint.

 The result is that your bike will come out looking worse than when it went in.